 You will have so many other opportunities to learn more about your prospects once they’re on your list.

 Let the prospect get what you’re offering without having to think.
 Having minimal fields is the key.

 7. They Give Explicit Directions

-Never assume that your prospects know what do.
+Never assume that your prospects know what to do.
 Tell them exactly what you want from them:

 8. They Use Unique CTAs

-I can’t explain it, but using word “Download” has always worked really well for me.
+I can’t explain it, but using the word “Download” has always worked really well for me.

 One other big part of effective CTAs is creating color contrast.
 Notice that my button’s color isn’t competing with any other colors on the page.

 It has great contrast relative to all other elements.
 Always try to create contrast with your buttons.

 Every squeeze page should make a prospect feel comfortable giving you an email address.
 If the thought crosses their mind that “this is sketchy,” you’re done for.